nocproject/noc/share/doc/en/ug/configuration.rst

 listen_traps
 ^^^^^^^^^^^^
-IP address or interface name to listen for SNMP Traps.
-Empty to disable SNMP Trap collector
+A list of addresses/ports to listen for SNMP Traps.
+List elements are separated by commas.
+Following element formats are acceptable:

+* ip
+* ip:port
+* interface
+* interface:port

 .. _noc-activator-conf-activator-listen_syslog:

 listen_syslog
 ^^^^^^^^^^^^^
-IP address or interface name to listen for syslog.
-Empty to disable syslog collector
+A list of addresses/ports to listen for Syslog.
+List elements are separated by commas.
+Following element formats are acceptable:

+* ip
+* ip:port
+* interface
+* interface:port

 .. _noc-activator-conf-activator-secret: